brillout/wildcard-api/docs/what-is-rpc.md

     // The user is not logged-in.
     // We abort.
     // (This is basically how you define permissions with RPC
-    // which we talk more about in Wildcard's documentation.) return;
+    // which we talk more about in Telefunc's documentation.) return;
   }